 X.509 certificate is the official standard for public key certificates and SSL/TLS relies on this standard.
 In your client, you must use a valid x.509 certificate that is generated and signed by the same root certificate authority (CA) as the server.

 Most common web browsers have been supporting client-authentication since the early TLS days.
 You can configure the client certificate in your browser certificate store and should be good to go!

 All Couchbase tools such as couchbase-cli, and the N1QL shell are also being updated to support X.509 certificates.

 Even though it is a bit of work to get this type of authentication setup, it is very secure and simpler to manage at scale.
-Please download Couchbase Server 5.5 Developer Build to give it a try.
+Please download Couchbase Server 5.5 Beta to give it a try.
 We look forward to your feedback!